BSU Academic Glossary

 Evening Class – Any class that begins after 4 p.m. on

 a weekday or meets on a weekend is considered an Evening Class.
+These classes are offered by the College of Continuing Studies.
 Evening Classes have a different pay

 structure.
 If a student is registered